-The third in a three-part series of trade/technical courses providing theory and skills related to current welding applications.
+Third in a three part series of trade technical courses providing theory and skills related to current welding applications.
 Examines the gas tungsten arc welding and gas metal arc welding processes.
 Safety mathematics, metallurgy, and weld-joint design are studied in detail.
 Provides the levels of proficiency needed for various certifications available in today's welding industry.
-May be taken 4 times for credit.